aurora9721/archive_project/archive.md

 ![](/assets/images/game_levels_.png)

 ### Transcoding 7: Building the Game
->Transcoding 7 is the building of the 3D leveled new game board.
+>Transcoding 7 is the construction of the 3D leveled new game board.

 My plan is to build this **architectural game in 3D** and render frames to eventually have an animation in videos/gifs.
 They will show the player's position in the tower as they play the game on a site.